>

 The melody here, a different one from Hugill’s, is a 19th century music hall tune—Nellie Ray.
 It has been attached to a large number of texts, mostly ribald.

 Martin Carthy sang Ball o’ Yarn in 1966 on his Second Album.
-He commented in the album’s sleeve notes:
+He noted:

 The ball of yarn as a symbol of virginity is probably as old as spinning and weaving themselves.
 Though the story of Theseus and Ariadne in the labyrinth of the palace of Minos might seem to suggest a nobler ancestry than usual, this is probably pure romantic conjecture.
 This version was collected in Dorset by Cyril Tawney.